Earth Science Week 2013

 What is the subject of the essay?

-Our planet's land, water, air, and living things each affect and are affected by one another.
-Earth scientists observe these interactions among Earth systems — the geosphere, hydrosphere, atmosphere, and biosphere.
-How do geoscientists study these interactions to solve problems and seize opportunities in areas such as harnessing energy, farming land, ensuring safe water, preparing for natural disasters, protecting the environment, and building communities?
-Identify an example of interacting systems, and write a brief essay explaining how Earth scientists work together to improve all our lives.
+Land, water, air, and living things have impacts on each other.
+To understand these effects, Earth scientists chart interactions among the Earth systems — the geosphere, hydrosphere, atmosphere, and biosphere.
+How do geoscientists use maps to monitor these interactions?
+How do maps help us meet challenges and maximize opportunities in areas such as energy, agriculture, the environment, natural disasters, and community planning?
+Write a brief essay explaining how Earth scientists create and use maps to improve our lives.

 How long should the essay be?